 Halloween isn’t all candy, costumes and horror movie marathons.

 For retailers, it marks one of the biggest sales opportunities of the season.
 According to the National Retail Federation, Americans will spend a projected $9 billion in candy, costumes and decorations alone.
 That’s an average of $86.79 per household, which is up from last year’s total of $86.13.
 This increase in spend comes as no surprise – in the second quarter of 2018, the U.S. economy grew at an annual rate of 4.1 percent, its fastest pace in the last four years.

-As we enter the holiday season on a strong note, retailers have the chance to attract consumers who are ready and willing to make a purchase.
+As we enter the holiday season on a strong note, retailers have the chance (thanks to consumer marketing) to attract consumers who are ready and willing to make a purchase.
 But, it won’t be as simple as opening the store doors and watching the customers pour in.
 Securing that purchase will require a little more effort – and that’s where sales and promotions come in.
 Promotions are one surefire way to catch the eye of everyday shoppers and stand out among the competition.
 But, we aren’t talking your average pop-up banner or sale sign – these days, shoppers expect something a little more creative.
 Let us explain.

 1. AR and VR Services

 A study conducted by PwC found that the number of brick-and-mortar shoppers has grown from 40 percent in 2015 to 44 percent in 2018.
 Customers are no longer visiting stores for a quick trip, they are now expecting to be fully immersed in a brand’s overall look and feel.
 For today’s consumer, shopping is all about social, sensory experiences that resonate in an authentic way.
 To cater to this need, brands are investing in major wow factors that captivate shoppers’ attention while promoting in-store offerings.